trabian/webapp-prototype/README.md

  * [Bower](http://bower.io/) for client-side package management.
  * [Karma](http://karma-runner.github.io/0.10/index.html), [mocha](http://visionmedia.github.io/mocha/), and [Chai](http://chaijs.com/) for testing.

+**To generate a new project using the structure within this prototype, use the [generator-trabian-webapp](https://github.com/trabian/generator-trabian-webapp) Yeoman generator.**

 # Getting Started

 ## Clone the repository